JamesPoole/podcast-skill/README.md

 ### Setup
 You can enter your chosen podcasts into the Skills Settings section of the home.mycroft.ai site.
 Here you have space to store 3 podcasts.
 For each one you need to enter a trigger word and the feed url for the podcast.
  - The trigger word can be a word of your choice that will usually be just the name of the podcast (If the podcast has an unusual name like "The Nerdist" that Mycroft nay have difficulties understanding, you can change the trigger word to something clearer like "Nerd").
  - The feed url is a url that can usually be found on the podcasts website under the RSS logo.

 ## Examples

-* "play the latest episode of the startup podcast"
+Play podcast episodes:
-* "play the gimlet podcast reply all"
+* "play the podcast reply all"
-* "play an episode of the linux unplugged podcast"
+* "put on the podcast linux unplugged"

+Check the name of the latest episodes:
-* "check for any new episodes"
+* "check for new episodes"
-* "are there any new podcasts available?"
+* "what is the latest episode of late night linux?"

 ## Credits
 James Poole

 ## Current state